tldrio/tech-knowledge/blog/articles/Mar-09-12-information-overload.md

 ## We need a new tool to find good content
 Basically none of today's tools are good at finding good news and information.
-You can use a combination of tools (such as [Quora](http://quora.com "Quora") and [StackExchange](http://stackexchange.com "StackEchange")but that is more difficult than one tool and is conducive to a lot of noise.
+You can use a combination of tools (such as [Quora](http://quora.com "Quora") and [StackExchange](http://stackexchange.com "StackEchange") but that is more difficult than one tool and is conducive to a lot of noise.
 Plus we are missing a linking tool between content of the same nature and topics, that would transcend time.
-There are services like [Delicous](http://delicious.com "Delicious")that you can browse by searching for tags, but it is not powerful enough in the way it presents the information.
+There are services like [Delicous](http://delicious.com "Delicious") that you can browse by searching for tags, but it is not powerful enough in the way it presents the information.
 There are still too many links and not enough clues as to which are interesting and which are not.